 Use the guide to check if you need Environment Agency flood defence consent.
 You may need permission to do work on a river, next to a watercourse, a flood barrier, or sea defence.

 You need to obtain a licence if you buy or live in a property with a structure.
 The same rule applies if you plan to build one, change one, or retain any structures which float on or in the London River Thames.
 Use this information to apply for a River Thames accommodation licence.

 Examples include a pontoon, boom, jetty, piling, or any other structure that cuts into the river bank, such as a slipway or a dock.
 When you licence a structure on, over, or in the River Thames, permits are only valid until or unless you move or change the construction.

-SAFETY AT SEA: You could face prosecution if you do not follow boating rules and regulations.
-Circumstances can get worse if your ignorance causes a boating accident.
-Boat safety at sea in the United Kingdom and its related shipping laws.
+Check out boat safety at sea in the United Kingdom and its related shipping laws.
 They are further clarified in the Maritime and Coastguard Agency 'Life saving signals' leaflet.